 Julia designs the marks and works out placement after speaking with you and getting to know your story.
 It's a personal, collaborative and open process.
 At the end of the consult you decide whether you wish to go ahead.
 Julia designs with Melanesian based patterns.

 The designs are drawn freehand upon skin, the placement of the marks previously discussed during the first consult.
 Once the drawing is complete the marking begins.
-Each session lasts 4 hrs, with Julia.
-Julia with Vasa as stretcher, marks the skin using the hand tapping and hand poke method.
+Each session can lasts up to 6 hrs, with Julia.